webfactory/WebfactoryIcuTranslationBundle/README.md

 number categories](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) like "other".
 Also note that the number sign "#" becomes substituted with the value of the variable, 2 in this example.

-Now that you've got an idea of the ICU translation bundle's features, we once more invite you to read the [in-depth documentation](Resources/doc/index.rst).
+Now that you've got an idea of the ICU translation bundle's features, we once more invite you to read the [bundle documentation](Resources/doc/index.rst).